Apple unlocks more cash for investors as profit slides

 SAN FRANCISCO Apple Inc on Tuesday bowed to investors' demands to share more of its $145 billion (95.1 billion pounds) cash pile, while posting its first quarterly profit decline in more than a decade.

 The new expanded capital plan includes issuing debt for the first time to fund $100 billion in share repurchases and higher dividends until the end of 2015.
-That doubles the amount from a program set up last year and makes Apple the largest dividend-paying company in the world.
+The plan, doubled from a previous one set last year, makes Apple the largest dividend-paying company in the world.

-The company's shares, which last week closed below $400 for the first time since December 2011, rose briefly.
-But they retreated after Chief Executive Tim Cook told analysts on a conference call that "some really great stuff" was coming in the fall and 2014.
+The company's shares, which have declined in recent weeks, rose sharply but retreated after Chief Executive Tim Cook told analysts on a conference call that "some really great stuff" was coming in the fall and 2014.
 That suggested Apple would have no new products in the market for the next few months.

 Apple relies heavily on new product launches to drive revenue growth.
 It recently refreshed its offerings in October, unveiling the 7.9-inch iPad mini and an updated full-size iPad.

 The new capital plan came as Apple's fiscal second quarter profit slid 18 percent.
-While revenue rose 11 percent, it slowed sharply from 2012 and previous years.
+While revenue rose 11 percent, it was a sharp slowdown from 2012 and in previous years.

 Cook also acknowledged that Apple's once stratospheric growth had tempered but stressed that the company's position remained strong.

-"Though we've achieved a credible scale and financial success, we acknowledge that our growth rate has slowed and our margins have decreased from the exceptionally high level we experienced in 2012," he said, in an unusually frank admission of the company's less upbeat circumstances.
+"Though we've achieved a credible scale and financial success, we acknowledge that our growth rate has slowed and our margins have decreased from the exceptionally high level we experienced in 2012," he said in a rare admission.

-In the last couple of years, demand for Apple's iPhones and iPads has tended to ebb ahead of expected launches, which analysts said would hurt its profit for the current quarter.
+In the last couple of years, Apple has seen a slowdown in demand for iPhones and iPads ahead of an expected launch, which analysts said would hurt its profit for the current quarter.

-Apple is forecasting revenue of $33.5 billion to $35.5 billion this quarter, lagging Wall Street's average projection of $38.2 billion.
+Apple is forecasting revenue of $33.5 billion to $35.5 billion this quarter, lagging Wall Street's average prediction of $38.2 billion.

-Since hitting a record close of $702.10 last September, the world's largest technology company has shed 44 percent, losing more than $280 billion of market value - or more than the entire market capitalization of Google Inc.
+Since hitting a record close of $702.10 last September, the world's largest technology company has shed 44 percent or more than $280 billion of market value - more than the entire market capitalization of Google Inc.

 A MATURING APPLE

-It sold a better-than-expected 37.4 million iPhones in the March quarter, and 19.5 million iPads.
-But that was after many analysts had lowered their forecasts over the past month, responding to reports of delays in shipments and production, as well as decelerating consumer demand.

-In the Greater China region, which Cook again stressed on Tuesday was a market with massive potential, Apple chalked up 8 percent revenue growth to $8.2 billion - the second slowest expansion of any region reported, after the United States.

-The collapse of Apple's stock price has incensed investors, spurring many, including Greenlight Capital's David Einhorn, to call on the company publicly to dole out more of its cash directly to shareholders.
+The collapse of its stock price has incensed investors, who agitated for more cash directly from the company.

-The tech giant's expanded plan unveiled on Tuesday marks a $55 billion increase to a program unveiled just a year ago.
+The tech giant's expanded plan marks a $55 billion increase to a program unveiled just a year ago.

-"This positive development represents a more shareholder friendly capital allocation policy and demonstrates the conviction of Apple's management and board in the company's future," Greenlight said in a statement late on Tuesday.

-But Wall Street zeroed in on Apple's industry-leading margins, which it fears are under pressure as Samsung Electronics Co Ltd and other Google Android software adopters flood the market with lower-priced models.
+Wall Street has zeroed in on Apple's industry-leading margins, which it fears are under pressure as Samsung Electronics and other Google Android software adopters flood the market with lower-priced models.

 Gross margins came in at 37.5 percent in the second quarter, while expectations were for 38.5 percent.